About the Program

-We continue to stay in touch and give as many opportunities as possible to our alumni including returning to the CVA to learn to teach (especially for those who haven’t had such opportunities), work in our galleries as we are an incubator for growth and learning; share their work on our website, exhibition opportunities, events, share Alumni news, make connections and more.
+We continue to stay in touch as much as possible and give as many opportunities as we can to our alumni including returning to the CVA to learn to teach (especially for those who haven’t had such opportunities) or work with us in our galleries as we are an incubator for growth and learning; share their work on our website, exhibition opportunities, events, share Alumni news, make connections and more.
 We believe in long relationships with our alumni and welcome them back to visit.

 I have some questions that are not being answered here.
 May I talk with someone with my specific questions?

 Of course!
 We welcome your questions!
-Please write to Chip McCall, our CVA Manager at firstname.lastname@example.org with your questions.
+Please write to Chip McCall, our CVA Assistant Director at firstname.lastname@example.org with your questions.
 If your inquiries are not answered, we would be happy to arrange for a time to talk with you on the phone.
 Please provide your telephone number when you email us.
 Thank you!

 Working with thought leaders

 Our world-class, exceptional mentors meet with participants as a group for two two-hour sessions each week as well as private, one-on-one studio visits as needed and wished depending on the schedules of both the participants and the mentors.
 The mentors teach out of their own practices and each session is limited to 20 participants.
 Participants can work with as many and as few as two mentors for the entire season.
 This is a rare and unique opportunity to share and develop your work with thought-leaders and change-makers of today.

 The CVA Lecture Series